wekuume/wekuume-content/en/topics/understand-4-digisec/2-passwords/3-2-learn.md

 Don't share your password with anybody unless absolutely necessary!
 If you must share a password with a family member or colleague, you should change it to a temporary password first, share that one, then change it back when they are done using it.
 <br>
 # Keep it unique:
 Don’t use the same password across devices or for multiple accounts.
-Otherwise anyone who learns that password will be able to access all accounts with the same password
+Otherwise anyone who learns that password will be able to access all accounts with the same password.
 <br>
 # Keep it fresh:
 It's important to change your passwords regularly, regardless of how strong of a password you have.
 We recommend you change your password at least once every three months.